interstitialRedirectModalTitle

 Hurricane Michael Destruction A chaplain carries a statue from the chapel at Tyndall Air Force Base after Hurricane Michael caused catastrophic damage to the base and surrounding area. © U.S. Air Force

-“The plan is for Tyndall to be ‘the installation of the future,’" says Jeff DeQuattro, TNC’S Director of Restoration in the Gulf of Mexico.
+“The plan is for Tyndall to be ‘the installation of the future’," says Jeff DeQuattro, TNC’S Director of Restoration in the Gulf of Mexico.
 DeQuattro, along with partners at the base and across TNC, is leading the efforts to buffer Tyndall against sea level rise and future storms.
-Last year, TNC received a $4.8 million Department of Defense (DoD) grant for data collection, modeling, engineering and permitting for four coastal resilience projects—just the first phase of a long-term, large-scale $22 million project that will build Tyndall back as a nationwide model for how military bases, and coastal communities at large, can meet climate change and the resulting storms and sea level rise.
+In 2021, TNC received a $4.8 million Department of Defense (DoD) grant for data collection, modeling, engineering and permitting for four coastal resilience projects—just the first phase of a long-term, large-scale $22 million project that will build Tyndall back as a nationwide model for how military bases, and coastal communities at large, can meet climate change and the resulting storms and sea level rise.
+In 2024, Tyndall Air Force Base was honored with a Federal Government Sustainability Award, which represents how far the partners have come since the devastating storm.

-As an Air Force base, Tyndall is invaluable.
-“There are multiple missions that are vital to the Air Force that are executed on Tyndall,” says Jeff Mixson, a contracting officer in the Air Force who facilitated the partnership with TNC for the grant.
-Tyndall houses the Air Battle Management schoolhouse, the weapon evaluation program that tests munitions and is a hub of civil engineering expertise for the Air Force.
-Geographically, it offers direct access to the Gulf of Mexico for weapon testing and training, without flying over any private land—access most bases don’t enjoy.
+As an Air Force base, Tyndall is invaluable for U.S. military operations.
+“There are multiple missions vital to the Air Force that are executed at Tyndall,” says Jeff Mixson, a contracting officer in the Air Force who has facilitated the partnership with TNC.
+For example, Tyndall houses the Air Battle Management schoolhouse, the weapon evaluation program that tests munitions and is a hub of civil engineering expertise for the Air Force.
+Geographically, it offers direct access to the Gulf of Mexico for weapon testing and training without flying over any private land—access lacking at most military bases.
 Before Hurricane Michael, some 26,000 people relied on the base daily, and 37% of the economic activity in Bay County was related to Tyndall.

 A long stretch of sandy beach and blue waters.